1

 Deuterium Also deuterium

 Deuterium or heavy hydrogen (2H) is one of the two stable isotopes of hydrogen, it contains one proton and one neutron.
 Compared to the other, protium (only one proton), it is much rarer, twice as heavy and reacts chemically slightly different to this.
 Also it glows in a different light.
 With heavy water, D2O, fast neutrons can be slowed down.
-Deuterium is used in hydrogen bombs, because it is much easier to fusion than ordinary hydrogen.
-In the future there could be more reasonable use for it in producing energy in fusion reactors.
+Deuterium is used in hydrogen bombs, because it is much easier to fuse than ordinary hydrogen.
+In the future, it could be used for producing energy in fusion reactors.